filipenevola/build-performance-9642/private/with-meteor-packages/README.md

 SSD
 ```

+The results are available on `logs/` folder, but the next table sums it up and serve for the analysis.

 | n  | App files | Package #A files | Package #B files | Change on | PreProjBuild | RebuildApp | ServerStartup | Total |
 |----|-----------|------------------|------------------|-----------|--------------|------------|---------------|-------|
 | 1  |    1000   |         1        |         1        |    app    |      283     |     818    |      620      |  1721 |